direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/tree/{workflow}?op=wait
 ```

 Executes a workflow.
-This path will wait until the workflow execution has completed and return the instance output
+This path will wait until the workflow execution has completed and return the instance output.
-NOTE: Input can also be provided with the `input.X` query parameters; Where `X` is the json
+NOTE: Input can also be provided with the `input.X` query parameters; Where `X` is the json key.
-key.
-Only top level json keys are supported when providing input with query parameters
+Only top level json keys are supported when providing input with query parameters.

 #### Parameters